shiwaforce/poco/README.rst

  - Docker, version > 17, if you want use Docker-compose files
  - kubectl, if you want use Kubernetes files
+ - helm, if you want use helm functionality

 Quick start
 ===========